architec/create-reactfire-app/README.md

 When you’re ready to deploy to production, create a minified bundle with `npm run build`.

-Then, run `npm run deploy` to start hosting on firebase.
+Then, run `npm run deploy`, then `npm run deploy` to start hosting on firebase.

 ### Get Started Immediately